Next: compiling, Previous: download, Up: Introduction [Contents][Index]

 ./configure CXX=[compiler]

-where [compiler] is one of xlc++
+where [compiler] is one of xlc++, icpc, pathCC,

-.
+pgCC or FCC.
 (If you do not choose a C++ compiler, the

 configure script will attempt to find an appropriate compiler for the